Greytiger23/alx-system_engineering-devops/0x00-shell_basics/README.md

-deleting a directory from tmp
+change the working directory back